Tell CCPL: No Taxpayer Money for Union Busting!

 The public deserves a library that spends more money on books than on lawfare.
 The public deserves a library that understands how vital librarians are to their community and that they deserve a voice in their workplace.
 The public deserves a library that treats their library workers with dignity and respect.
 If you agree, it’s time to let the library’s Board know how you feel.

-By completing this form, you will send an email to Commissioner Amanda Stewart, along with the rest of the CCPL Board of Trustees urging them to:
+By completing this form, you will send an email to Commissioner Amanda Stewart, Chris Alberts, who is currently running for Board of Education, and the rest of the CCPL Board of Trustees urging them to: